 Additional family members may be considered in exceptional circumstances under the ARAP scheme.
-It is worth seeking further legal advice on this.
+The ARAP self help guide (listed above) has details on how they may be eligible.

 I was evacuated under the ARAP scheme and have an Indefinite Leave to Remain (ILR) / ALES settlement.
-I left my adult family members behind (elderly mother/father, adult brother/sister and their families) ; how can they apply to join me in the UK?
+I left my adult family members behind (elderly mother/father, adult brother/sister and their families); how can they apply to join me in the UK?